This document describes the changes in Toast API releases.

 parameter controls whether the endpoint response includes deleted time

-entries, when using the startDate
+entries, when using the startDate and endDate

 parameters.